VectorInstitute/forecasting-with-dl/README.md

 For external use, we are providing the following link for downloading datasets:
 - [Google Drive Link](https://drive.google.com/drive/folders/1X-CgvkQKpatdPPrAYnWaeGmhA-daLJGr?usp=sharing)

-Note that very large datasets (e.g. WeatherBench) are not included.
+Note that very large datasets (e.g. WeatherBench) are not included, and that more datasets will be added over time.

 ## Main and dev branches